kalindudc/craftle/README.md

 | Steel     	| [ ] 	| [x]  	| [x]  	| [x]    	| [x]      	| [x]      	|
 | Tin       	| [x] 	| [x]  	| [x]  	| [x]    	| [ ]      	| [ ]      	|
 | Uranium   	| [x] 	| [x]  	| [x]  	| [x]    	| [ ]      	| [x]      	|

+## Machines
+> All craftle machines have a base level and Tiers (1-4)

+### Generators
+Various machines to generate power.

+### Crusher
+Crushes ore and ingots in to their respective dusts.

+### Compressor
+Compresses multiple resources to generate machine ingredients

+### Purifier
+Purifies platinum, steel and uranium ingots in to their respective purified resource.